zcgan/TABI-2spheres/README.md

 # Output file #1: energy.dat
 it gives the electrostatic free energy value in unit of kcal/mol.

-Note that if one wants to get the interaction energy, then further subtract the energy value for the two spheres at sufficient large distance (it is a constant and just need to be calculated once).
+Note that if one wants to get the interaction energy, then further subtract the energy value for the two spheres at sufficient large distance, say a few Debye lengths.
+(It is a constant and just need to be calculated once).

 # Output file #2: surface_potential.dat
 containing